are health tests that can be performed on the Newfoundland which guides the breeder in making informed decisions.

 the State, or any other authority.

 I have personally health tested over 50 Newfoundland dogs.
-This is my breed of choice and the only breed of dogs I raise.
+This is my breed of choice and the only breed I raise.

 I have written reports & copies of clearances